s-abdullah/WebApp/README.md

 -- We can hvae blog style application and then we can have  store lile application in the same website, this will be another application in the same project
 -- so this gives alittle abstarction, since you can develop applications and if you like it, use them as parts of different projects
 -- the first appliction for this project will be a Blog Style application

+Create a templates folder in you subapplication to serve more complicated HTMl files, since by default django looks for a templates subdirectory.
+Due to how django is configured, we need to make a folder inside our templated for our application.

+Need to add installed application to settings.py of the project. (from apps.py in the installe dproject)